 For contemporary Estonian culture, the Telliskivi Creative City near the city centre is a great place to check out bohemian cafes, vintage shops, Estonian design concept stores and plenty of cool street art.

 Nearby, the Balti Jaam railway station has a large and modern indoor-outdoor farmers' market to tempt your taste buds.
 Pro tip: try something with fresh dill, an Estonian specialty, or take home a small jar of local honey.
 And don't forget to nosh on the delicious Estonian rye bread and indulge in sweets from Kalev, Estonia's oldest chocolate factory.

 If all this food talk is making you hungry, take some dining tips from our Nordic Visitor Tallinn explorers.
 Kolbrún, a travel consultant in our Norway team and fellow Tallinn lover, recommends trying one of the tucked-away restaurants along the street Rataskaevu in Old Town.
 Sigrid adds that Bogapott (a ceramic studio, shop and cafe) and the medieval-themed restaurant Olde Hansa are among her top picks.

 With so much to see — and taste — in Tallinn, you'll be glad you made a detour from Helsinki.

 Ready for your trip to Tallinn?
-Experience this charming city along with Helsinki and Stockholm on Nordic Visitor's Around the Baltic Sea combo tour.
+Experience this charming city along with Helsinki and Stockholm on Nordic Visitor's Capitals of Scandinavia & Baltic Cruise combo tour.
 Or get in touch with our friendly travel experts to tailor one of our Scandinavian holidays with extra nights in Tallinn.